AIfriendly/Eleven-labs-video-generator/docs/prd.md

 - FR10: The system can apply subtle zoom effects to images during video compilation

 ### Video Processing & Timing

+> [!NOTE]
+> FR11-FR14 are implemented as part of the Core Video Generation Pipeline (Epic 2, Story 2.4).

 - FR11: Users can control image duration timing to 3-4 seconds per image
 - FR12: The system can automatically synchronize image timing with audio